tersesystems/echopraxia/README.md

 }
 ```

-Field names are never allowed to be null and will throw an exception.
+Field names are never allowed to be null.
+If a field name is null, it will be replaced at runtime with `unknown-echopraxia-N` where N is an incrementing number.

 ```java
 logger.info("Message name {}", fb ->